 The hidden predator

-We now know that VEGF is not the only driver of retinal and choroidal vascular diseases.
-Instead, it has an accomplice that has been hiding in plain sight all along.
+Similar to the natural predators that hide in the world around us, VEGF has an accomplice that has been hiding in plain sight all along.

 By registering your interest, you agree to receive communications from Roche Ophthalmology, including website updates.